ukparliament/ontologies/procedure/meta/queries/enabling-things/public-acts/index.md

 * [Statutory instruments enabled by Public Act with a link to the Act at the time of making](https://api.parliament.uk/s/99a4b370)

+### Statutory instruments enabled by a specific Act within the last month

 For users with a more niche interest, the following query will show you a list of SIs laid under a specific Act within the last month.
 The query will always update no matter which month you might be in so no need to deal with date ranges.
 The Act used in this query is the Energy Act 2023 but it can easily be changed by replacing the id in line 19 of the query with another from the list of [Acts](https://api.parliament.uk/s/b63e538f).

 * [Statutory instruments enabled by the Energy Act 2023 laid in the last month](https://shortener120181217063232.azurewebsites.net/s/17368b5c)